evieyv/evieyv.github.io/README.md

 # evieyv.github.io

-This page is a dedication to my former teacher, Tony Conrad.
-It is hyperlinked in the introduction text of my dissertation.
-(currently work in progress.
-Updates soon)
+This page is a flicker at the threshold of the monitor refresh rate.
+The internet is a tyranny of human perceptual thresholds.